Creating and monetizing a travel website

 - What are the prices for souvenirs/shopping/tours in the country?

-- Do the locals there speak English?
+- Do the locals speak English?

-- What sea/resort is in this country (water temperature, clean beaches, etc)?
+- What sea/resort is in this country (water temperature, clean beaches, etc.)?

-Main mistakes in promoting a travel site
+Primary mistakes in promoting a travel site

 Step 5: Launching the site — how to fill the site with useful articles